The Pop2net basics

 inspector.plot_networks()

-Let’s put agent
+Let’s put actor

 back in the graph: